 The Marquette University Center for Transnational Justice is pleased to offer funding for research conducted by graduate students enrolled in the Helen Way Klingler College of Arts and Sciences.
-The Center will be awarding four Graduate Student Research Grants for work on an issue of economic, political, or social justice that crosses national borders.
+The Center will be awarding up to three Graduate Student Research Grants for work on an issue of economic, political, or social justice that crosses national borders.
 Issue areas include but are not limited to immigration, forced migration and human trafficking, human rights, economic development, global trade and finance, pandemic diseases, and climate change.

 Successful Graduate Student applicants will be awarded up to $2500 in research funds.
 Grant funds must be expended on a specific research project conducted between January 1, 2017 and June 30, 2017.
 Eligible expenses include research-related travel, data acquisition, and materials and supplies.
 Grant recipients will be required to submit a preliminary report of the results of their research by July 30, 2017.